Location: Hermitage Museum, Saint Petersburg, Russia

 The inscription LA BELE FERONIERE / LEONARD D'AWINCI in the upper left corner alongside the artist's surname, which is spelled in Polish, attests to this.
 However, given Poland's twentieth-century history, it is remarkable that the Lady with an Ermine painting has survived.

-What is the price of Lady with an Ermine?
+What is the price of the Lady with an Ermine?

 There is substantial debate over whether the Lady with an Ermine picture was created by da Vinci, Boltraffio, or da Predis.
 During one of his visits, Prince Adam Czartoryski purchased the picture of Lady with an Ermine in Italy.